Casper Bowl is no joke.

 Treat this area with as much respect as possible!
-That being said, when you do unlock the secret doors to this area, you will be rewarded with some of the finest extreme skiing in the world!
+That being said, when you do unlock the secret doors in this area, you will be rewarded with some of the finest extreme skiing in the world!
 The bowl is only reached by hiking, use either the “White Spider” hike behind the top of the gondola or the less steep traditional hike at the end of the Tensleep Traverse.

 It’s also possible to like from the top of the Teton Quad past The Crags.

 Regardless of which hike, make sure you are there before the 2pm closure.